Immunizations & Immunity

 What's the difference between the Td and the Tdap vaccines?

 The Td vaccine protects you only against getting tetanus and diphtheria.
-The Tdap vaccine protects not only against those two diseases, but also against pertussis (whooping cough)—a highly contagious respiratory illness that often leads to other, more serious, illness.
+The Tdap vaccine protects not only against those two diseases, but also against pertussis (whooping cough) — a highly contagious respiratory illness that often leads to other, more serious, illness.
 You may have been immunized against pertussis as a child, but by the time you enter college, your immunity has probably worn off.
-By Massachusetts state guidelines, all entering students must have proof of a Tdap vaccination within the past 10 years.

 In my country, a rubella immunization is required only for females.
 Is this true for MIT?